ansys/pyfluent/doc/source/api/core/solver/index.rst

 Solver
 ======

-Th``solver`` module allows you to use Fluent solver capabilities from Python.
-You can use both :ref:`ref_solver_tui`-based commands and :ref:`ref_settings`.
-You allows have access to Fluent field data (surface, scalar, and vector), events, and monitoring.
+The ``solver`` module allows you to use Fluent solver capabilities from Python.
+You can use both :ref:`ref_solver_tui` commands and :ref:`ref_settings` to access Fluent events, monitoring, and field data (surface, scalar, and vector).

 .. currentmodule:: ansys.fluent.core.solver